Public lecture: ‘Digital Playgrounds as Research Instruments’, by Marcello Gómez Maureira

 We are happy to announce a public lecture by Marcello Gómez Maureira on Wednesday June 7, entitled

-"Digital Playgrounds as Research Instruments: Challenges and opportunities of developing video games as research instruments"
+"Digital Playgrounds as Research Instruments: Challenges and opportunities of developing video games for academic research"

 Rich in content and interactivity, games have shown themselves to be popular instruments for research.
 Now, with the surge in courses and development tools aimed at empowering anyone to bring their game ideas to life, they have become an even more viable option to use in the academic field.
 Utilizing their full potential in this manner, however, requires an understanding of not only the research area in question, but also of effective game mechanics and aesthetics.